pagopa/developer-portal/.changeset/polite-vans-dance.md

 ---
 "nextjs-website": minor
 ---

-Update api page to show content from CMS
+Add ApiDataListPage and update api page to show content from CMS